ivanreese/2222/README.md

 With these rules, scoring works as follows:

 * Any% — Try to get as far as you can without messing up.
 Your score is how many words you said before you messed up.
 Higher score is better.
 * 100% — If you get all the way to the end without messing up, your score is your time.
 Lower is better.
+This is the ultimate game mode for true sickos. 💚

 Lots of other variations are possible — go nuts.